-Laser marking on foils has completely replaced screen-printing in several applications, especially in the production of pieces used in so-called “day & night” applications.
-In fact, using the laser, it is possible to have perfect control over the quantity of removed material.
+Laser marking on foils and paint has completely replaced screen printing in many applications, especially in producing pieces for “day & night” applications.
+Laser marking gives you precise control over the amount of material you remove.

-The laser allows precise cutting in record times of even the smallest portion of material, leaving the edges clean and clear.
-Laser cutting does not apply any pressure on the film or foil.
-The entire process is contactless and is faster than any other cutting system (such as plotter or blade).
-In addition, laser cutting is perfect when you need to work on multilayer films: you can use it to cut a number of layers (for example, support films, adhesive films and cover films) in one single step.
+Lasers make precise cuts in record time, even when working with the smallest pieces.
+Edges come out clean and clear.
+Laser cutting does not apply any pressure on the foil or film.
+The entire process is contactless and faster than any other cutting system.
+In addition, laser cutting is perfect when you need to work on multilayer foils and films.
+You can use it to cut a number of layers, such as support films, adhesive films and cover films, in a single step.

-“Day & night” laser marking on paints can be found wherever there is need for illuminated plastic-covered electronics.
-This process is widely-used in Automotive industry (for example for car switches and buttons) and consumer electronics.
-The laser selectively removes specific lacquer layers from multilayer-coated transparent parts until the correct or desired color is exposed.
+“Day & night” laser marking is for backlit plastic-covered electronics and is widely used in the automotive industry — for car switches and buttons — and for consumer electronics.
+Selective ablation removes surface layers from multilayer-coated, transparent parts until the desired color is exposed.